-Our employee-partners, who hold Class B common units, sold an aggregate of 2,104,517 common units in connection with the February 2017 coordinated offering and 644,424 common units in connection with the February 2018 coordinated offering.
-As of March 26, 2018, our employee-partners owned an aggregate of 10,828,702 Class B common units.
+As of March 27, 2019, our employee-partners owned an aggregate of 7,974,456 Class B common units.
 In general, in each 12-month period, the first of which began in the first quarter of 2014, each employee-partner is permitted to sell up to (i) a number of vested shares of our Class A common stock representing 15% of the aggregate number of common units and shares of Class A common stock received upon exchange of common units (in each case, whether vested or unvested) he or she held as of the first day of that period or, (ii) if greater, vested shares of our Class A common stock having a market value as of the time of sale of \$250,000, as well as, in either case, the number of shares such holder could have sold in any previous period or periods but did not sell in such period or periods.
+In February 2018, our Board approved the sale of additional shares by certain employee-partners, including Mr. Colson and certain senior portfolio managers that own Class B common units of Artisan Partners Holdings and greater than 5% of our outstanding Class B common stock.
+In 2018 and 2019, those employee-partners were permitted to sell 20% of the aggregate number of common units and shares of Class A common stock that they held at February 1, 2018.
+We expect to permit them to sell the same number of shares during 2020, 2021 and 2022, subject to their maintaining a minimum dollar amount of firm equity.
 Units sold by employee-partners in connection with underwritten offerings or otherwise redeemed by us are included when calculating the maximum number of shares each employee-partner is permitted to sell in any one-year period.
 Our Board may waive or modify the resale limitations described in this paragraph.